Testing the necessity of complex numbers in traditional quantum theory with quantum computers: Discussion

 \acknowledgements

 The authors acknowledge the use of IBM Quantum~\cite{IBMQ} services for this work.
 The views expressed are those of the author and do not reflect the official policy or position of IBM or the IBM Quantum team.
-Additionally, the authors acknowledge access to advanced services provided by the IBM Quantum Researchers~\cite{IBMQr} and Educators~\cite{IBMQe} programs.
+Additionally, the authors acknowledge access to advanced services provided by the IBM Quantum Researchers~\cite{IBMQr} and Educators programs.
+Lastly, the authors are truly grateful for insights and suggestions received from the anonymous reviewers who evaluated an earlier version of this manuscript.